Meet the Spooky Characters of Disney’s Haunted Mansion – A Guide for Fans

 Hitchhiking Ghosts

-At the end of the graveyard scene, the Doom Buggies make a turn and Guests appear to enter into a tomb where the Ghost Host warns of restless spirits who intend to follow them home until they return.
-Guests then meet the favorite hitchhiking ghosts, a trio of memorable characters who have their thumbs hitched for a ride in a Doom Buggy.
+At the end of the graveyard scene, the Doom Buggies make a turn, and the guests appear to enter a tomb where the Ghost Host warns of restless spirits who intend to follow them home until they return.
+Guests then meet their favorite hitchhiking ghosts, a trio of memorable characters with their thumbs hitched for a ride in a Doom Buggy.

-The Doom Buggies then proceed to move past a series of three large mirrors across from the Doom Buggies where Guests see their own reflections with the hitchhiking ghosts sitting next to them.
-Recent updates to the Haunted Mansion have added amazing technology where the hitchhiking ghosts now directly interact with Guests’ reflections, adding a whole new level of eeriness!
+The Doom Buggies then proceed to move past a series of three large mirrors across from them, where Guests see their own reflections with the hitchhiking ghosts sitting next to them.
+Recent updates to the Haunted Mansion have added amazing technology, where the hitchhiking ghosts now directly interact with Guests’ reflections, adding a whole new level of eeriness!

 Little Leota

-Little Leota uses the Imagineer Leota Toombs’ likeness just like Madame Leota, but also her voice which is much sweeter than that of voice actress Eleanor Audley.
-Little Leota is another wonderful tribute to the career of Toombs and eternalizes not only her likeness, but her voice as well.
+Little Leota uses the Imagineer Leota Toombs’ likeness just like Madame Leota, but also her voice, which is much sweeter than that of voice actress Eleanor Audley.
+Little Leota is another wonderful tribute to Toombs’ career and eternalizes not only her likeness but also her voice.

 Hatbox Ghost

-A bonus character from the Haunted Mansion that many Guests absolutely adore can actually only be found on the Disneyland version of the attraction and only in recent years.
-The Hatbox Ghost became an interest of many Guests over the years after he was originally seen on opening day of the Haunted Mansion in Disneyland in 1969, but quickly disappeared as he did not work correctly.
+A bonus character from the Haunted Mansion that many guests absolutely adore was previously only found at the Disneyland version of the attraction and only in recent years.
+The Hatbox Ghost became an interest of many guests over the years after he was originally seen on the opening day of the Haunted Mansion in Disneyland in 1969, but he quickly disappeared as he did not work correctly.